CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 <- DATA encoder -> Selects the port

-DATA button Returns to normal mode
+DATA button Returns to parameter selection

 Parameter